-- (b) A discharge under Section 3-604 of the obligation of a party to pay an instrument does not discharge either the obligation of a secondary obligor to pay the instrument or the right of recourse of the secondary obligor against the discharged party. - (c) If a person entitled to enforce an instrument grants a party obligated to pay an instrument an extension of the time at which one or more payments are due on the instrument: - (i) unless the terms of the extension preserve the right of recourse of the secondary obligor under subsection(j), the extension also extends the time for performance of any corresponding duties owed to the secondary obligor by the party whose obligation is extended.
+(b) A discharge under Section 3-604 of the obligation of a party to pay an instrument does not discharge either the obligation of a secondary obligor to pay the instrument or the right of recourse of the secondary obligor against the discharged party.

+(c) If a person entitled to enforce an instrument grants a party obligated to pay an instrument an extension of the time at which one or more payments are due on the instrument:

+(i) unless the terms of the extension preserve the right of recourse of the secondary obligor under subsection (j), the extension also extends the time for performance of any corresponding duties owed to the secondary obligor by the party whose obligation is extended.

+(ii) tThe secondary obligor is discharged from any unperformed portion of its obligation on the instrument

+(A) entirely, if the instrument is a check and the obligation of the secondary obligor is based on an indorsement of the check; and

+(B) in all other cases, to the extent that the extension would otherwise cause the secondary obligor a loss.

+(iii) to the extent that the secondary obligor is not discharged under subsection (ii), the secondary obligor may (A) perform its obligations to any person entitled to enforce the instrument as though the time for payment had not been extended or, (B) unless the extension preserves the right of recourse of the secondary obligor, treat the time for performance of its obligations as having been extended correspondingly.

+(dc) If a person entitled to enforce an instrument agrees, with or without consideration, to a modification of the obligation of a party other than an extension of the due date or a complete or partial release:

+(i) the modification correspondingly modifies any corresponding duties owed to the secondary obligor by the party whose obligation is modified.

+(ii) tThe secondary obligor is discharged from any unperformed portion of its obligation on the instrument

+(A) entirely, if the instrument is a check and the obligation of the secondary obligor is based on an indorsement of the check; and

-- (ii) the secondary obligor is discharged from any unperformed portion of its obligation on the instrument to the extent that the extension would otherwise cause the secondary obligor a loss. - (iii) to the extent that the secondary obligor is not discharged under subsection (ii), the secondary obligor may (A) perform its obligations to any person entitled to enforce the instrument as though the time for payment had not been extended or, (B) unless the extension preserves the right of recourse of the secondary obligor, treat the time for performance of its obligations as having been extended correspondingly. - (d) If a person entitled to enforce an instrument agrees, with or without consideration, to a modification of the obligation of a party other than an extension of the due date or a complete or partial release: - (i) the modification correspondingly modifies any corresponding duties owed to the secondary obligor by the party whose obligation is modified. - (ii) the secondary obligor is discharged from any unperformed portion of its obligation on the instrument to the extent that the extension would otherwise cause the secondary obligor a loss. - (iii) to the extent that the secondary obligor is not discharged under subsection (ii), the obligations of the secondary obligor are correspondingly modified. - (e) If the obligation of a party to pay an instrument is secured by an interest in collateral and a person entitled to enforce the instrument impairs the value of the interest in collateral, the obligation of the secondary obligor is discharged to the extent of the impairment.
-The value of an interest in collateral is impaired to the extent (i) the value of the interest is reduced to an amount less than the amount of the right of recourse of the party asserting discharge, or (ii) the reduction in value of the interest causes an increase in the amount by which the amount of the right of recourse exceeds the value of the interest.
+(B) in all other cases, to the extent that the extension modification would otherwise cause the secondary obligor a loss.

+(iii) to the extent that the secondary obligor is not discharged under subsection (ii), the obligations of the secondary obligor aremay (A) satisfy its obligation on the instrument as though the modification had not occurred; or (B) treat its obligation on the instrument as having been modified correspondingly modified.

+(ed) If (i) the obligation of a party to pay anthe instrument is secured by an interest in collateral, (ii) another party to the instrument is a secondary obligor with respect to that obligation, and (iii) a person entitled to enforce the instrument impairs the value of the interest in collateral, the obligation of the secondary obligor is discharged to the extent of the impairment.
+The value of an interest in collateral is impaired to the extent (i) the value of the interest is reduced to an amount less than the amount of the right of recourse of the interest causes an increase in the amount by which the amount of the right of recourse exceeds the value of the interest.